 First consider beams of light.
 It is fairly intuitive that we see them coming through windows on sunny days, and from flashlights, searchlights, and other sources of light in a darkened environment.
-As Brian O’Shaughnessy (1984-85) puts it:
+As Brian O’Shaughnessy (1984–5) puts it:

 Surely we sometimes see light.
 For example, a torchlight shining across a dark and dusty room.
 This is something that has a shape and a position, that can be viewed from angles and that exhibits foreshortening.

-(ibid, 193)
+(1984–5, p.
+193)

 O’Shaughnessy immediately rejects this preliminary intuition.

 For the truth is that the seeing of this torchlight is thanks to the seeing of objects rather than the reverse, that it is the seeing of an object-collective of the nature of a crowd, viz. a cylindrical collection of dust particles; indeed, for the most part the beam itself is invisible, and those shining specks are like so many Man Friday’s footsteps—evidence of the unseen!

-(ibid, 194)
+(1984–5, p.
+194)

 O’Shaughnessy is right about one thing.
 We see the collection of dust particles.
 This collection is not ephemeral; we figure-ground see the cylindrical collection; we figure-ground see many individual dust motes.
 What is more, the dust motes cause our visual impression, individually and collectively, in a standard way—so we Grice-see the beam and the motes as well.